hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *If you already created an administrator account before, a login dialog box appears instead.*

-It asks you to create a username and password and give a valid e-mail address of yours.
+It asks you to create a username and password.
 Once you press the **Sign Up** button, your administrator account credentials are created and the following dialog box appears.

 ![Selecting Cluster to Connect](images/ConnectCluster.png)